Stellenbosch Business School: MBA programme options

 The blended learning MBA comprises compulsory on-campus blocks as well as classes that can be attended either online (delivered synchronously with the on-campus classes) or on campus in person.
 This allows students to study while they work, with the flexibility of digital class attendance, which means minimum time away from work.

 Research centres

-The business school hosts four research centres, focusing on Futures Studies, Dispute Settlement, Development Finance, and Responsible Leadership Studies.
+The business school hosts six research centres, focusing on Development Finance, Corporate Governance in Africa, Responsible Leadership, Conflict and Collaboration, Futures Research and Women at Work.

 Small Business Academy

 Founded in 2012, the Small Business Academy is one of the ways in which the business school reinvests in society.
 The SBA offers a nine-month programme to small-business owners from low-income communities in South Africa to help them grow their businesses.
 A key feature of the programme is the mentorship provided by alumni of the school.
 The SBA also undertakes research on small-business development.

 Sustainability and social involvement

 Stellenbosch University's Business School endorses the importance of responsible business and management education.
 The school is a member of various global organisations focused on the role of business in society, and responsible management education and research.
 The school, through its Social Impact Division and other platforms, is involved in various projects aimed at thought leadership, capacity building and practical engagement in this field.